sainnhe/khn/content/first-step/build-and-modify-the-linux-kernel.md

 The output kernel image is located in `arch/x86_64/boot/bzImage` in x86\_64 machine and `arch/arm64/boot/Image` in arm64 machine.

-The default compiler toolchain used in config file is gcc, but you can also use clang to build the kernel, and all you need to do is simply adding `CC=clang` to make commands.
-Since I use clangd in my code editor, I'll use clang to build the Linux kernel here.
+The default compiler toolchain used in config file is gcc, but you can also use clang to build the kernel, and all you need to do is simply appending `CC=clang` to `make` commands.
+Here, since I use clangd in my code editor, I'll use clang to build the Linux kernel to keep the toolchain consistent.
 The full commands are listed below:

 ```shell
 $ make CC=clang defconfig